WebAssembly/component-model/design/mvp/Explainer.md

-A component *may* call `future.drop-readable` *before* successfully reading a value to indicate a loss of interest. `future.drop-writable` will trap if called before successfully writing a value.
+A component *may* call `future.drop-readable` *before* successfully reading a value to indicate a loss of interest. `future.drop-writable` will trap if called before successfully writing a value or being notified that the readable end was dropped.

 In the Canonical ABI, the `{readable,writable}-future-end` is passed as an `i32` index into the component instance's table followed by a single